J-, K- and N-class destroyer: Design history

 A significant advancement in construction techniques was developed by naval architect Albert Percy Cole.
 Instead of going for transverse frame sections which were unnecessarily strong, but held together by weak longitudinals, Cole opted for extra strong longitudinals and weaker transverse frames.
 Another advancement was changes to the bow design.
 The bow form was also modified from that of the preceding Tribal-class design; the clipper bow was replaced by a straight stem with increased sheer.
 This change was not a success and as a consequence, these ships were very wet forwards.
 This shortcoming was rectified from the S class onward by returning to the earlier form.
 Despite the vulnerability of the boiler layout, the design was to prove compact, strong and very successful, forming the basis of all Royal Navy destroyer construction from the O class up to the last of the C class of 1943–1945.

-The armament was based on that of the Tribals, but replaced one twin QF 4.7 in (120 mm) Mark XII (L/45) gun mount with an additional bank of torpedo tubes.
-These mountings were capable of 40° elevation and 340° of training.
+The armament was based on that of the Tribals, but replaced one twin QF 4.7-inch (120 mm) Mark XII (L/45) gun mount with an additional bank of torpedo tubes.
+The gun mountings were capable of 40° elevation and 340° of training.
 Curiously, 'X' mounting was positioned such that the blind 20° arc was across the stern, rather than the more logical forward position where fire was obscured by the bridge and masts anyway.
-This meant that they were unable to fire dead astern.
-With the tubes now 'pentad', a heavy load of 10 Mk.IX torpedoes could be carried.
-AA armament remained the same, consisting of a quadruple QF 2 pdr gun Mark VIII and a pair of quadruple 0.5 in Vickers machine guns.
+Though this meant that they were unable to fire dead astern, with a train rate of 10 degrees per second, this did allow for much faster traversing from one beam to the other when manoeuvring & engaging targets off the bow with the full battery.
+With the tubes now 'pentad', a heavy load of 10 21-inch (533 mm) Mark IX torpedoes could be carried.
+AA armament remained the same, consisting of a quadruple QF 2-pounder (40 mm Mark VIII gun mount and a pair of quadruple 0.5-inch (12.7 mm) Vickers Mark III machine gun mounts.
 Armament was further improved by replacing the quadruple machine guns with 20 mm Oerlikons.
 These ships, when completed, had a comparatively heavy close range AA armament.
 Fire control arrangements also differed from the Tribals, and the dedicated high-angle (H/A) rangefinder director was not fitted, instead only a 12 ft rangefinder was carried behind the nominally dual purpose Director Control Tower (DCT).
-In the event, the rangefinder was heavily modified to allow it to control the main armament for A/A fire, and was known as the "3 man modified rangefinder".
+The rangefinder was much modified to allow it to control the main armament for A/A fire, and was known as the "3 man modified rangefinder".
 These ships used the Fuze Keeping Clock HA Fire Control Computer.